moesaid/SphinxVerify/.github/ISSUE_TEMPLATE/build.md

 ---
 name: Build System
 about: Changes that affect the build system or external dependencies
-title: "build: "
+title: 'build: '
-labels: build
+labels: ''
+assignees: ''

 ---

 **Description**